1. Is this definitely your deadline?

 We’d also highly recommend getting a teacher and/or family member to read through your statement before you send it off.
 As an impartial third party, they’ll be able to spot any mistakes you might have overlooked, and will be able to offer constructive changes that might take your statement from strong to outstanding.

-For more tips on writing a personal statement, check out this blog post.
+For more tips on writing a personal statement, check out this post and this post.

 3. Decide who to put down as a reference – and contact them